RobKraft/KansasCityUserGroups/IdeasToMakeMeetingsBetter.md

 ### Finding Presenters
 * Ask attendees to consider presenting
+* Scour meetup and YouTube to find people who have presented in the past

 ### Help your presenters succeed
 * Know what hardware cables, connections, devices, etc they need for their presentation